-You can learn marketing on your own, but it isn’t as straight-forward as many people think.
+You can learn it on your own, but it isn’t as straight-forward as many people think.

 There are tons of different concepts to learn within the scope of marketing.
-And frankly, there is no business without marketing.
+And frankly, there is no business without it.

 If you do not have customers to serve, you won’t have a booming, scalable, or fast-growing business.